 - School failure or expulsion

 - Physical deterioration (weight loss, chronic cough, etc.)

 - Episodes of paranoia

 - Drug or alcohol use evolving from occasional to chronic daily use

-Recovery Resources has been providing interventions, education and prevention to students dating back to 1999.
+Recovery Resources has been providing adolescent prevention, counseling and early substance use disorder intervention to students since 1999.
 Our agency began working with Exeter Unified School District in 1999 providing education and counseling services to the elementary, middle and high schools.
-Our agency continues to provide alcohol and drug intervention and prevention in that school district.

-Our staff is educated, fingerprinted, alcohol and drug screened and trained to work on school campuses and with adolescents.
-Many times, our staff participates as a part of the service team at the school sites they serve.
-We recognize the teamwork that is necessary to make sure that the students we serve have been given all the options available to them for their success.
+Recovery Resources' staff is educated, fingerprinted, alcohol and drug screened and trained to work on school campuses and with adolescents.
+Many times, staff participates as a part of the service team at the school sites they serve.
+The Recovery Resources team recognizes the teamwork that is necessary to make sure that the students they serve have been given all of the options available to them for their success.

 Visalia Unified School District:

 - Golden West High School